Your guide to the Nevada state retirement savings program

 Nevada state retirement savings program for employers

-Employers with six or more employees who have been in operation for at least 36 months and do not currently offer a qualified workplace retirement plan, such as a 401(k) plan, will be required to participate in the NEST Program (or a comparable program offered through a chamber of commerce or trade association).
+Employers with six or more employees who have been in operation for at least 36 months and do not currently offer a qualified workplace retirement plan, such as a 401(k) plan, will be required to participate in the NEST program (or a comparable program offered through a chamber of commerce or trade association).
+The registration deadline for employers is September 1, 2025.
 NEST will initiate contact with eligible businesses to facilitate registration and provide informational resources for employees.

 As proposed, NEST will be a state-facilitated, automatic Roth IRA-based retirement program, meaning that eligible employees will be automatically enrolled in the program.
 Employees who meet eligibility criteria—including employment for at least 120 days and being 18 years or older—are automatically enrolled and may opt out of the program.
-Contributions will be defaulted at 5% and directly transferred from paychecks into an IRA, although employees may adjust their contribution rate.
+Contributions will be defaulted at 5% of earnings and directly transferred from paychecks into a Roth IRA, although employees may adjust their contribution rate.
+Employers are not required to contribute money to these accounts.

 Retirement law in Nevada: You have options

 If you’re a Nevada business without a retirement plan, now is a good time to start thinking about how you’ll comply with the upcoming law.
 While potential fines and deadlines are still forthcoming, you can comply today by offering a 401(k) plan.
-From an employer's perspective, a 401(k) plan may offer more compelling advantages than simply facilitating an IRA program, particularly when considering tax incentives and strategies for employee retention.
+From an employer's perspective, a 401(k) plan may be more compelling than an IRA, particularly when considering tax incentives and strategies for employee retention.

-Human Interest offers affordable, automated retirement plans that consider the needs of small businesses and their employees.
+Human Interest offers affordable, automated retirement plans that consider the needs of all businesses and their employees.
 Click here to get started today.

 Low-cost 401(k) with transparent pricing